Updating for 2014

 Alex’s Lemonade Stand Foundation (Pennsylvania)

-Lemon Ride Bicycle Tour is a first-time charity ride in the Philadelphia area to raise money for finding cures for all childhood cancer.
+Lemon Ride Bicycle Tour is a charity ride in the Philadelphia area to raise money for finding cures for all childhood cancer.
 Rides of 12, 26, or 50 miles are offered.
 The foundation grew out of a front yard lemonade stand started by 4-year-old cancer patient Alexandra Scott to raise money for all kids with cancer.
-Date: July 21, 2013
+Date: July 20, 2014

 American Cancer Society (Massachusetts)

 Bicycles Battling Cancer is a scenic loop bike tour of the back roads of Massachusetts.
 Cyclists start at Bolton Fairgrounds in Lancaster Three options of century, metric or “lite”.
 (Check the website here for details) Date: June 8, 2014